University of FloridaSolutions for Your Life

 Eye Gnats

-Eye gnats (Figure 9) are small flies, shiny black about 1/6 inch in length.
+Eye gnats (Figure 8) are small, shiny black flies about 1/6 inch (4.2 mm) in length.
 The adults are strongly attracted to moisture around the eyes and nose of people outdoors.
-In mid-summer large numbers of eye gnats persistently hover around the face causing considerable annoyance.
+In midsummer large numbers of eye gnats persistently hover around the face, causing considerable annoyance.
 Often eye gnats enter the homes through open doors or windows.
 They are strongly attracted to light and observed mainly on windows in large numbers.
+These flies have been implicated with infecting children and adults with pink eye.

 Eye gnats breed in soil containing considerable organic matter, decaying vegetation, and animal excrement.
-The life cycle varies from 7-28 days depending on the temperature and moisture.
+The life cycle varies from seven to 28 days, depending on the temperature and moisture.

 Dump Flies